 Stacy C. Preiss, County Clerk & Register of Deeds, issued the oath of office to Michele E. Smith on Friday, July 29, 2022.
 Michele was of office to Michele E. Smith on Friday, July 29, 2022.
 Michele was of office to Michele E. Smith on Friday, July 29, 2022.
-Michele was of the County Treasurer's office since April of Smith has worked in the County Treasurer's office worked at Citizens State and has been training under Pollard for the past several months 2021 and has been training under Pollard for the July 2021 and has been training under Michele worked at Citizens State Trip Pollard (State State St age for MERS.
+Michele was of the County Treasurer's office since April of Smith has worked in the County Treasurer's office since April of Smith has worked in the County Treasurer's office worked at Citizens State of Citizens State of County Treasurer's office, Michele worked at Citizens State of Citizens State of County State of Citizens St age for MERS.